ku-nlp/kwja/README.md

 ## Usage from Python

-Make sure you have `kaja` command in your path:
+Make sure you have `kwja` command in your path:

 ```shell
 $ which kwja